dobri01/Artificial-Intelligence/Statistics.md

 ![[Pasted image 20220314145259.png]]

+#Week5
-# Week 5 - Maximum Likelihood Estimation and Logistic Regression
+# Maximum Likelihood Estimation and Logistic Regression

 ## Maximum Likelihood Estimation
 Informally, the **Maximum likelihood estimation** searches the best parameters of a probability distribution that makes the data most likely.